cis-projects/swen90007_course_notes/_build/html/_sources/setup_dev/3_postgresql_setup.md

 ```

 Double-click on the installer file, an installation wizard will appear and guide you through multiple steps where you
 can choose different options that you would like to have in PostgreSQL.
+Note, that you can downlaod the recent version 15
+of PostGres instead of 10.

 Click the Next button: